aminaibrahim/Fantacode_Internship_Program/README.md

 # FantaCode Solutions Internship Program
 <hr>
 <hr>
-  This repository is for publishing the tasks done as part of the internship program at FantaCode Solutions LLP, Calicut.
+  This repository is for publishing the tasks done as part of the internship program on Mobile App Development using Xmarin Forms  at FantaCode Solutions LLP, Calicut.
  <hr>